3dhead/mola/README.md

 Tool for coloring images according to a defined color theme.
 Provides a wrapper for `feh` as well as definitions of common terminal themes to allow user to quickly set any wallpaper matching the terminal colors.

 When it comes to image colorizing `mola` offers two processing modes: a default one and an "aggressive" mode enabled with `-a` flag.
 Depending on the input image one mode can work better than the other.
-In general the default mode is more smooth but in some cases the aggressive mode produces a more interesting results.
+In general the default mode is more smooth but in some cases the aggressive mode produces more interesting results.

 ## Results